ln-one/InkHouse/README.md

 - ✅ Complete UI framework with modern design
 - ✅ Book type classification and filtering
 - ✅ Seat reservation system
-- ✅ User profile statistics
+- ✅ User profile statistics with completion rates
+- ✅ Quick fix guide for common issues

 You only need to:
 1. Add specific business logic methods in service classes